Identifying and Correcting Label Noise for Robust GNNs via Influence Contradiction: Introduction

 Actually, there are a variety of strategies within the domain of computer vision to mitigate the effects of noisy labels effectively, which can be categorized into three groups: \emph{sample selection}, \emph{loss correction} and \emph{label correction}.
 The sample selection strategy~\cite{han2018co,yu2019does,liang2024combating,pan2025enhanced} aims to filter out noisy samples during training.
 The loss correction strategy~\cite{wang2019symmetric,wilton2024robust,nagaraj2025learning} modifies the loss function to penalize the influence of noisy labels.
 And label correction techniques~\cite{sheng2017majority,song2019selfie,li2024feddiv} attempt to directly modify noisy labels to improve accuracy.

 However, these algorithms often struggle to adapt seamlessly to the graph-structured data due to the complex topological structures, and only a handful of approaches have been developed to tackle noisy labels on graphs~\cite{dai2021nrgnn,du2023noise,qian2023robust,chen2024erase,ding2024divide,li2025leveraging}.
 For example, NRGNN~\cite{dai2021nrgnn} constructs edges between unlabeled nodes and labeled nodes with similar features, thereby facilitating predictive precision and credibility of label information.
 Building on this, RTGNN~\cite{qian2023robust} proposes self-reinforcement and consistency regularization as auxiliary supervision to achieve better robustness.
 Meanwhile, CGNN~\cite{yuan2023learning} enhances node representation robustness via contrastive learning and effectively detects noisy labels using a homophily-driven sample selection strategy on graphs.
-Most recently, ProCon~\cite{li2025leveraging} identifies mislabeled nodes by measuring label consistency among feature- and adjacency-based peers, using prototype-derived pseudo-labels to iteratively refine clean samples and prototypes.
+Recently, ProCon~\cite{li2025leveraging} identifies mislabeled nodes by measuring label consistency among peers, while DREAM~\cite{zhao2026dream} employs a dual-standard selection of anchor nodes to assess semantic homogeneity for dynamic, relation-informed optimization.